TheSilverStone/TheSilverStone/README.md

 ![GitHubCard](https://githubcard.com/TheSilverStone.svg?d=_DqiVxKI)

 Religion is a hard one.
-Simply, to him, religion is why the universe is what it is—the truth to hinself.
+Simply, to Man, religion is why the universe is what it is——the truth to hinself.
 But there is only one [Truth and Life and Spirit](http://jesusislord.com).
-These extracts from the rightfully most famous Book of all time explain the core——kinda.
+These extracts from the rightfully most famous Book of all time explain the core——slightly.

 "The fool says in his heart, 'There is no God.'
 They are corrupt, and their ways vile; there is no one who does good.